 It should come off entirely and your nail will be totally and completely clean.

-So the pros of this is that you can remove your polish very quickly and very effectively.
+So the pros of this are that you can remove your polish very quickly and very effectively.

 The cons of course are that you do need to apply Liquid Latex before you put your glitter nail polish on so this method is not going to be effective if you’ve already applied your glitter nail polish which is why it is not our recommended approach.